zesk/build/docs/tools/aws.md

 #### Arguments

-- `--profile awsProfile` - String.
+- `--profile profileName` - String.
 Optional.
 Use this AWS profile when connecting using ~/.aws/credentials --services service0,service1,- `...` - List.
 Required.
 List of services to add or remove (service names or port numbers)
 - `--id developerId` - String.
 Optional.
 Specify an developer id manually (uses DEVELOPER_ID from environment by default)
 - `--group securityGroup` - String.
 Required.
 String.
 Specify one or more security groups to modify.
 Format: `sg-` followed by hexadecimal characters.